The Geometry of Adversarial Training in Binary Classification: Introduction

 is an exact convex relaxation of problem \labelcref{eq:baseline_adv}.
 In particular, any solution to problem \labelcref{eq:baseline_adv} is also a solution to \labelcref{eq:convex_relaxation}, and conversely, for any solution $u$ of problem \labelcref{eq:convex_relaxation} we can obtain a solution to problem \labelcref{eq:baseline_adv} by considering level sets of $u$. \end{theorem*}

 We move on to study the existence of solutions to problem \labelcref{eq:baseline_adv}. \begin{theorem*}[informal] Under some technical conditions on the metric space $\domain$ and the measure $\rho$, the adversarial training problem \labelcref{eq:baseline_adv} admits a solution $A\in\B(\domain)$. \end{theorem*} Our existence proof is technical and is based on the lifting of the variational problem \labelcref{eq:baseline_adv} to a problem of the form \labelcref{eq:esssup_adv}.
-This problem admits an application of the direct method of the calculus of variations after establishing lower semicontinuity and compactness in a suitable weak-* Banach space topology.
-In the course of this, we will introduce well-defined versions of $\PrePer_\eps$ and $\PreTV_\eps$, which will not carry the tilde anymore, and study their associated variational problems.
+This problem admits an application of the direct method of the calculus of variations after establishing lower semicontinuity and compactness in a suitable weak-* Banach space topology, \editscolor see \cref{sec:appendix_technical_defs} for a definition of the weak-* topology. \nc In the course of this, we will introduce well-defined versions of $\PrePer_\eps$ and $\PreTV_\eps$, which will not carry the tilde anymore, and study their associated variational problems.
 We discuss how to build solutions to the original problem \labelcref{eq:baseline_adv} from solutions to the modified problems.
-At this stage we omit any further details on the existence issue.